noahelec/N-Tap-FIR-Filter/README.md

-# N-Tab FIR Filter in System Verilog
+# N-Tap FIR Filter in System Verilog
 Welcome to the N-Tab FIR Filter repository!
 This project contains a fully functional N-tap Finite Impulse Response (FIR) filter designed using System Verilog.
 The filter is aimed at digital signal processing applications where precision and efficiency are paramount.

 **Factors Affecting Maximum Sample Rate**